AdobeDocs/commerce-operations.en/help/configuration/cli/manage-indexers.md

 In this context, `dimension` is the scope of the reindexing, for instance a `website` or just a specific `customer_group`.

-Index parallelization affects scoped indexers only, which means Magento splits the data into multiple tables using the indexer as its scope instead of keeping all data in one table.
+Index parallelization affects scoped indexers only, which means Commerce splits the data into multiple tables using the indexer as its scope instead of keeping all data in one table.

 You can run the following indexes in parallel mode: